SinaKhalili/laihfe/README.md

 ```

 ## How it works
-Todos are read and stored in a plain text file `.todos.txt`.
+Todos are read and stored in a plain text json file `.todos.json`.
 Type `i` to go into insert mode and write a todo. `esc` will put you
 into normal mode where you can toggle todos on and off.